What is Performance Appraisal❓

 1. Provide Feedback:

-Appraisals are an effective way to give feedback to employees.
-It enables managers to communicate clearly regarding employee objectives and expectations.
+Appraisals are an effective way to give feedback to employees Also, managers to communicate clearly regarding employee objectives and expectations.
 An employee can learn about what he/she can do to improve their future performance.

 2. Downsize or Right-Size: